crypto-com/thaler-sample-wallet/README.md

 ### How to create a new wallet

-- A new wallet can be created using `Add wallet` button on UI and entering wallet name and passphrase.
+- A new wallet can be created using `Add wallet` button on UI
+- enter wallet name and passphrase
+- leave mnemonics as blank
+- record new mnemonics to safe place, don't disclose it to anyone

+### How to restore a wallet

+- A new wallet can be restored using `Add Wallet` button on UI
+- enter name, mnemonics, passphrase
+- transfer addresses will be automatically generated in syncing

 ### How to receive funds